Title: | Create Data Frames that are Easier to Exchange and Reuse |

 The constructor defined

-returns a vector with defined
+returns a vector with defined value

-value labels, a variable label, an optional unit of measurement and linked
+labels, a variable label, an optional unit of measurement and linked

 definition.is.defined

-returns a logical value, stateing if the object is of
+returns a logical value, stating if the

-class defined
+object is of class defined

 .